polakowo/gtd-analysis/README.md

   - Classify any point on the map based on neighboring attacks.
   - Example: *"What is the most likely terrorist attack scenario for a given point on the map?"*

-#### Code
-We used Python for analysis and JavaScript+d3.js for client-side development.

-The website requires no server application, just static content.
-Using smart preprocessing and compression enabled us to shrink the required data from 150MB to 6MB and display rich animations without sacrificing responsiveness.
-So all it takes is client-side JavaScript to fetch the data and do calculations in the browser.
-The client-side logic was built with flexibility and customization in mind.

-We developed visualization tools can be easily reused for other data and extended.
-Only a few variables were hard-coded.
-For example, the values of dropdown controls are populated dynamically based on the provided data.